bsdpot/potluck/nomad-server-tls/README.md

 The NOMADKEY parameter is the gossip encryption key for nomad.
 We're re-using the default key from consul as nomad supports 32 byte Base64 keys, but the common one is a 16 byte Bas64 key from ```nomad operator keygen```

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

+The SFTPUSER and SFTPPASS parameters are for the user on the ```vault``` leader in the VAULTSERVER parameter.
+You need to copy in the id_rsa from there to the host of this image.

 # Usage